- How can we equip potential leaders already working in the sciences, theology, and ministry?

 - Workshops for grant writing and grant management.

-Art Seeking Understanding: Using the sciences to identify if and how the arts bring about new spiritual information and insights.
+Using the sciences to identify if and how the arts bring about new spiritual information and insights

-Within the Art Seeking Understanding (ASU) program Blueprint 1543 is helping to develop academic leaders in this new area by providing project development coaching and consultations, ongoing project leader coaching for cross disciplinary projects or complex projects, leading grant-specific workshops to equip new project leaders, and designing and facilitating ASU program workshops to develop a community of practice and strengthen projects and their leaders.
+Within the Art Seeking Understanding (ASU) program Blueprint 1543 is helping to develop academic leaders in this new area by providing project development coaching and consultations, ongoing project leader coaching for complex and cross-disciplinary projects, leading grant-specific workshops to equip new project leaders, and designing and facilitating ASU program workshops to develop a community of practice and strengthen projects and their leaders.

 500 years after the start of the scientific revolution (1543) there are enough leaders that Sciences-Engaged Theology and Science Stewardship have reached their goals.